-- 268. UN-sponsored Radio Miraya continued to support CPA implementation through daily broadcasts, audience response shows, debates and programmes.
-Focused coverage on DDR and elections is regularly produced.
-Miraya has still not been assigned an FM frequency to operate in the North, where it can be heard only through short-wave transmissions six hours daily.
+368. UN-sponsored Radio Miraya continued to support CPA implementation through daily broadcasts, audience response shows, debates and programmes.
+Miraya has still not been assigned an FM frequency to operate in the North, where it can be heard only through short-wave transmissions six hours a day.
 Miraya, however, has 15 relay stations in Juba, Malakal, Wau, Rumbek, Maridi, Torit, Yambio, Bor, Yei, and other locations in Southern Sudan.
-Miraya website (www.mirayafm.org) also provides live audio streaming of all broadcasts, scripted news bulletins and audio access to a selection of other programmes.
-Radio Miraya also launched a ten-minute drama series in simple Arabic with focus on raising awareness about the national elections and various other topics such as domestic violence, reintegration of excombatants and agriculture. - 269.
-PIO continued to provide support to the NEC Media Center with production of civic education material.
-In addition, it covered the arrival of elections materials in the Southern Sudan.
-An Elections Special pages on the Mission's website was launched in March.
-(03/10)
+The Miraya website (www.mirayafm.org) also provides live audio streaming of all broadcasts, scripted news bulletins and audio access to a selection of other programmes.
+(07/10)

-Glossary of Acronyms
+Glossary of Acronym